• Skip to primary navigation

 • 1) First, core and chop the pear (no need to peel) and prepare the orange juice (if you haven’t bought it).

-• 2) Then, in a medium saucepan over high heat, bring the water and orange juice to a boil.
+• 2) Then, in a medium saucepan over high heat, bring the orange juice to a boil.

 process shot of pouring orange juice into pan